+Why study DPEN

 Business?
+FOR BUSINESS

+What will I learn?
 GCSE Business Studies has been designed to give pupils a broad background in the subject area and an introduction to the world of Business.
 Pupils will apply their understanding and skills to contemporary issues in a range of local, national and global contexts.

-If you would like:

-- to one day be running your own business - to understand what goes on in the world of work - to know what businesses look for when they recruit staff - to understand why the same big business operate around the world then Business is for you.
+Is this the right subject for me?
+If you would like: to one day be running your own business to understand what goes on in the world of work to know what businesses look for when they recruit staff to understand how big business operates around the world then Business is for you.